Seafood & Specialty Foods

 Located on the Nisqually River — just 15 miles east of Washington state’s capital, Olympia — the Nisqually Tribe is known as “people of the river, people of the grass.”
 Living in the watershed for thousands of years, the Nisqually Tribe has a rich salmon-oriented culture.

 Salmon is also a mainstay in the Nisqually people’s diet, as well as a treasured resource and source of livelihood.
 As part of its extensive environmental stewardship programs, the Nisqually Tribe operates fish hatcheries at Clear Creek and Kalama Creek.

 As an entrepreneurial tribe, Nisqually runs several successful businesses and has grown to be one of Thurston County’s largest employers.

-We ship via FEDEX Monday-Thursdays from our processing plant only.
-Fresh items may require an additional two days for procurement which may impact shipping date.
-Please contact us with questions.
+We ship via FedEx Monday through Thursdays from our processing plant only.
+Fresh items may require an additional two days for procurement which may impact the shipping date.
+Please contact us if you have any questions.

 She Nah Nam